New Grosvenor Stadium: History

 Northern Irish greyhound tracks are unusual in the sport of greyhound racing due to the fact that they do not fall within the jurisdiction of the Greyhound Board of Great Britain.
 Instead the Irish Greyhound Board oversee proceedings.

 A greyhound track called Ballyskeagh was constructed in May 1994 and became Belfast's only circuit following the 1996 closure of Dunmore Stadium.
 Distances covered were 375, 525, 550, 575, 600 & 880 yards.
 The Irish Greyhound Board did not fund the track and this was a major factor in the closure of the stadium to greyhound racing on 24 October 2005 after struggling for many years.

 In 2010 the track re-opened with the new name of Drumbo Park, with state of the art facilities.
 A 350-seat grandstand restaurant took centre stage under a new era and racing takes place every Friday and Saturday.
 The first Northern Irish Derby was held at the track from 2011 until 2014, the event was sponsored by Bettor.com and carried a £25,000 prize, the richest ever held in Northern Ireland.
 The event lost some status two years later after the prize money was cut.

-Although there are four structures around the track and pitch they are used independently by the football club and greyhound company which results in the football ground closing at 6.30pm and the greyhound racing opening straight after.
+Although there are four structures around the track and pitch they were used independently by the football club and greyhound company which resulted in the football ground closing at 6.30pm and the greyhound racing opening straight after.
 On 11 January 2019 the greyhound racing was suspended, the reason given by the ex-Lisburn Distillery directors, John McCollum, Michael McAdam and Tommy Anderson was the difficulty in making a trading profit.

 The track re-opened on 13 July 2019 under the management of 'Run With Passion Ltd' and new working practices were employed, including pre-race veterinary inspection of all runners.

+Drumbo Park's permanent closure was announced on 31 August 2026, due to low attendance and difficulty attracting runners.
+The final meeting had been held on Saturday 30 August.